On This Page

 The worst thing a therapist can do is take advantage of a client for personal gain.

-Even though most therapists are drawn to the field because they are caring people who want to empower and help those who are hurting, therapy is no safer from the worst human motives than any other profession.
+Even though most therapists are drawn to the field because they are caring people who want to help those who are hurting, therapy is no safer from the worst human motives than any other profession.

 Therapists are in a position of power over their clients.
 This is why there are so many rules therapists must follow, including rules against having social and sexual relationships with the people they treat.